TusharDahibhate/HW1-DevOps/README.md

 In this script, you can configure the instance as per your requirement.
 Following are the configuration options present.
 1. project_id - Specifies under what project the instance will be spawned
-2. image_project - Specifies that different image projects (More details on the Images section of the Compute Engine Dashboard)
+2. image_project - Specifies different image projects (More details in the Images section of the Compute Engine Dashboard)
-3. image_family - Specifies the image family (More details on the Images section of the Compute Engine Dashboard)
+3. image_family - Specifies the image family (More details in the Images section of the Compute Engine Dashboard)
-4. zone_name - Specifies the zone that you want (More details on the Zones section of the Compute Engine Dashboard)
+4. zone_name - Specifies the zone (More details in the Zones section of the Compute Engine Dashboard)
-5. machine_type - Specifies the machine type (more information here: https://cloud.google.com/compute/docs/machine-types)
+5. machine_type - Specifies the machine type (More information here: https://cloud.google.com/compute/docs/machine-types)
 6. instance_name - This is the instance identifier

 ### Executing the script: